Azure/reliable-web-app-pattern-dotnet/deploy-solution.md

 ![screenshot of Relecloud app home page](./assets/Guide/WebAppHomePage.png)

-> If you face any issues with the deployment, see the [Known issues section](#known-issues) below for possible workarounds.
+> If you face any issues with the deployment, see the [Known issues document](known-issues.md) below for possible workarounds.
 There could be interim issues while deploying to Azure, and repeating the steps after a few minutes should fix most of them.
 Azure deployments are incremental by default, and only failed actions will be retired.

 ### Clean up Azure Resources